 There are plans for an Easter Egg donation event later this term.

-There is a group of students, selected based on their excellent behaviour, conduct and effort within school, to be our school ambassadors.
-Alongside the Head Boy and Head Girl, the ambassadors represent the school during awards evenings, open evenings, parents’ evenings, and tours of the school.
-These ambassadors are at the heart of all our events and are a true reflection of the Strength, Integrity and Excellence that runs through the student body.
+There is a group of students, selected based on their excellent behaviour, conduct and effort within school, to be our Student Leadership Team.
+Alongside the Head Students, the Student Leadership Team represent the school during awards evenings, open evenings, parents’ evenings, and tours of the school.
+These leaders are at the heart of all our events and are a true reflection of the Work Hard, Be Kind and Smile that runs through the student body.

 Year 8 students have the opportunity to take part in a ‘Beyond the Baseline’ programme, which is a tennis-based leadership programme led by a Youth Sports Trust athlete.
 The programme finishes with a student-led tennis festival for a local primary school with our students displaying all the leadership skills they have learnt.